-- Sending a signed, dated explanation of absence when the pupil returns to school. - All absence notes are kept by the class teacher until the end of the school year.
+- Sending a signed, dated explanation of absence when the pupil returns to school.
+All absence notes are kept by the class teacher until the end of the school year. - Communicating via the Scoil Eoin App

 (See Attendance Policy of Scoil Eoin.)